SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 Stored properties are provided only by classes and structures.

 .. assertion:: enumerationsCantProvideStoredProperties
+   :compile: true

    -> enum E { case a, b; var x = 0 }
-   !! <REPL Input>:1:25: error: enums must not contain stored properties !! enum E { case a, b; var x = 0 }
+   !$ error: enums must not contain stored properties !! enum E { case a, b; var x = 0 }
    !! ^